noop-inc/noop-sample-app-covid-19-mobility/README.md

 #### Launch Sample Application in Noop Local Environment
 1) Install the Noop Local as a global NPM package: `npm install -g noop-local`.
 You can confirm Noop Local has been properly installed by entering `noop` in a terminal window.
 This command will output the current version of Noop Local installed on your local machine (e.g. `noop-local v1.0.13`).

 2) Run docker on your local machine.
-You can confirm Confirm the Docker daemon is running on your local machine by entering `docker ps` into a terminal window.
+You can confirm the Docker daemon is running on your local machine by entering `docker ps` into a terminal window.

 3) Clone this repository onto your local machine: `git clone https://github.com/noop-cloud/noop-sample-app-covid-19-mobility.git`.
 Note, Noop Local requires a `.git` folder to identify a valid Noop application.
 If you download the source code in this repository instead of cloning it, you will need to initialize a git repo in the project's root directory, `git init`, for Noop Local to function properly.